RubenTheCoder/Shunji-Railways-GitHub/.github/README.md

 ---

-# 🙂 Welcome to the Shunji Railways GitHub Repository
+# 🙂 Welcome to the Shunji Railways GitHub repository
 This is one of my projects to add to my IT portfolio, a website for a fictional railway company called Shunji Railways.
 They transport goods and people on the entire planet of Kikoria.
 Now they need a website, and decided to put the project open source on GitHub.